 This area of spending includes the basic necessities:

 - Housing.
 Your rent or mortgage payment as well as home maintenance costs—whatever it takes to keep a roof over your head.
-Housing costs should also include homeowner or renter insurance so you are covered in case of disaster.
+Housing costs also should include homeowners or renters insurance so you are covered in case of disaster.

 - Utilities.
-Having a home is important, but you also need to keep the water running and the heat, air conditioning and lights on.
+Having a home is important, and you also need to keep the water running and the heat, air conditioning and lights on.

 - Food.
 Everyone needs to eat.